Swaylend/swaylend-monorepo/README.md

 # Introduction

-SwayLend is a decentralized lending platform that operates on the [Fuel Network](https://fuel.network), which has an Ethereum consensus layer.
-Our platform provides a secure and trustful place for crypto users to earn passive income by supplying liquidity to the market.
+SwayLend is a decentralized lending platform operating on the [Fuel Network](https://fuel.network), which utilizes an Ethereum consensus layer.
+Our platform offers a secure and trustworthy environment for crypto users to earn passive income by supplying liquidity to the market.

-With SwayLend, users can supply up to 6 different crypto assets as collateral and borrow USDC, the base asset.
-Suppliers earn a passive income by providing liquidity, while borrowers have the option to borrow in either an overcollateralized (perpetually) or undercollateralized manner.
+With SwayLend, users can supply up to six different crypto assets as collateral and borrow USDC, the base asset.
+Suppliers earn passive income by providing liquidity, while borrowers can borrow in either an overcollateralized (perpetually) or undercollateralized manner.

 The SwayLend protocol is built on a re-engineered solution from the Ethereum blockchain, rewritten in the Sway programming language.
-Our platform is a re-imagining of the [Compound](https://compound.finance/) architecture offers all the features and benefits of the [Compound](https://compound.finance/) with the added security and stability of the [Fuel Network.](https://fuel.network) Our platform is constantly monitored and improved by our dedicated team, who are always available to answer any questions or provide support.
+Our platform reimagines the [Compound](https://compound.finance/) architecture, offering all its features and benefits with the added security and stability of the [Fuel Network](https://fuel.network).
+Our dedicated team continuously monitors and improves the platform, always available to answer questions or provide support.

-The SwayLend is alive on [https://swaylend.com](https://swaylend.com)
+SwayLend is live at [https://swaylend.com](https://swaylend.com).

-> Please note that Sway Lend is in the alpha testing phase and contracts may change in the future, leading to potential loss of supply/borrow amount.
+> ⚠️ Warning: Please note that SwayLend is in the alpha testing phase, and contracts may change in the future, leading to potential loss of supply/borrow amounts.

-# Project structure
+# Project Structure

-On the first level, the monorepo is divided into `contracts` , `apps` , `scripts` , and `libs` .
+At the first level, the monorepo is divided into `contracts`, `apps`, `scripts`, and `libs`.

-* **abis**: Contains ABI (Application Binary Interface) files, specifically for the market contract.
+* [`abis`](/abis/): Contains ABI (Application Binary Interface) files, specifically for the market contract.
-* **apps**: Houses different applications related to the project:
+* [`apps`](/apps/): Houses different applications related to the project:

-  + **frontend-v2**: A newer version of the frontend application.
+  + `frontend-v2`: A newer version of the frontend application.
-  + **indexer**: Application responsible for indexing blockchain data.
+  + `indexer`: Application responsible for indexing blockchain data.
-  + **oracle**: Application related to the oracle service.
+  + `oracle`: Application related to the oracle service.

-* **contracts**: Contains smart contracts for various functionalities.
+* [`contracts`](/contracts/): Contains smart contracts for various functionalities:

-  + **market**: The main market contract.
+  + `market`: The main market contract.
-  + **pyth-mock**: Mock contract for Pyth oracle, used in tests.
+  + `pyth-mock`: Mock contract for Pyth oracle, used in tests.
-  + **src-20**: SRC-20 contract, used in tests.
+  + `src-20`: SRC-20 contract, used in tests.
-  + **token**: Token contract, used in tests.
+  + `token`: Token contract, used in tests.

-* **libs**: Includes shared libraries used across the project.
+* [`libs`](/libs/): Includes shared libraries used across the project:

-  + **i256**: Library for 256-bit integer operations.
+  + `i256`: Library for 256-bit integer operations.
-  + **market\_sdk**: Custom SDK for interacting with the market contract, used in tests.
+  + `market_sdk`: Custom SDK for interacting with the market contract, used in tests.
-  + **pyth\_mock\_sdk**: Custom SDK for the Pyth mock contract, used in tests.
+  + `pyth_mock_sdk`: Custom SDK for the Pyth mock contract, used in tests.
-  + **token\_sdk**: Custom SDK for the token contract, used in tests.
+  + `token_sdk`: Custom SDK for the token contract, used in tests.

-* **scripts**: Contains scripts for various network operations.
+* [`scripts`](/scripts/): Contains scripts for various network operations:

-  + **devnet**: Scripts related to the local development network.
+  + `devnet`: Scripts related to the local development network.
-  + **testnet**: Scripts related to the public test network.
+  + `testnet`: Scripts related to the public test network.

+> ℹ️ Note: The instructions for each component can be found in their corresponding `README.md` files.

 # Deployments

-There is a dedicated [DEPLOYMENTS.md](https:///DEPLOYMENTS.md) for contracts.
-For the releases of the dapp, see Releases.
+There is a dedicated [DEPLOYMENTS.md](DEPLOYMENTS.md) for contracts.
+For the releases of the dapp, see [Releases](https://github.com/Swaylend/swaylend-monorepo/releases).

 # Socials / Contact
 * Twitter/X: [@swaylend](https://x.com/swaylend)
 * Email: TBA
 * Discord: TBA

 # Licensing

-The primary license for all SwayLend components is the MIT License, see [ `LICENSE` ](/LICENSE).
+The primary license for all SwayLend components is the MIT License.
+See [`LICENSE`](/LICENSE).